 Admission-1.
-Although a master's degree from an accredited college or university is usually a prerequisite for admission, students may be admitted with a bachelor's degree and permitted to by-pass the Master of Arts degree requirements, depending upon the general nature of the specialist program which is requested.
+Although a master's degree from an accredited college or university is usually a prerequisite for admission, students may be admitted with a bachelor's degree from an accredited college or university and permitted to by-pass the Master of Arts degree requirements, depending upon the general nature of the specialist program which is requested.
 In such cases the student must earn a minimum of 90 quarter hours for the specialist's degree.